US Border Patrol Achieves Higher Productivity and Lower Costs through Training Automation

 - Eliminates the need to load software on each computer

 Envisage developed a web-based training and assessment database utilizing Oracle®.
 The database provides secure data entry, and full search, report and update capabilities.
-The intranet portal is built to provide limited access to people who do not need it.
+The portal provides secure, password-protected access only to those who need it, based on CBP user-access permissions.
 Users need only a browser-enabled computer to access the system.

 The result is higher productivity and reduced costs.
-The U.S. Border Patrol intranet has exceeded the client’s expectations.
+The U.S. Border Patrol training management system has exceeded the client’s expectations.
 It is helping the client to:

 - Streamline business processes